Multiple Sclerosis Centers of Excellence

 Multiple Sclerosis Surveillance Registry

-The purpose of the MS Surveillance Registry (MSSR) is to understand the unique characteristics and treatment patterns of Veterans with MS in order to optimize their care in the VA system.
+The purpose of the MS Surveillance Registry (MSSR) is to understand the unique characteristics and treatment patterns of Veterans with multiple sclerosis (MS) in order to optimize their care in the VA system.
 Clinicians input MS-specific clinical data into the MSSR either through the MS Assessment Tool (MSAT) linked to CPRS or directly from the MSSR website.
 Other data is automatically fed into the MSSR from existing databases.
 The MSSR allows MS clinics to view summary data charts of all their Veterans with MS, as well as summarize MS histories for individual patients.
 Please see Figure 1 below for a better understanding regarding the flow of information.